 What is Primary Succession?

 Primary succession begins in areas where there is no soil, such as a bare rock after a volcanic eruption or a retreating glacier.
-In these lifeless environments, the process starts with pioneer species such as lichens and mosses.
-These species break down rock and help form soil, which paves the way for more complex plant life over time.
+Pioneer species like lichens and mosses are the first species to colonize a lifeless environment.
+These species break down rock and help form soil, which makes the way for more complex plant life over time.

-The primary succession timeline is slow because it takes a long time for soil to develop and support more advanced plants.
-This timeline reflects the gradual buildup of organic matter and nutrients necessary for ecosystem growth.
+Primary succession is slow because it takes a long time for soil to be formed and support more advanced species of plants.
+This timeline shows the gradual buildup of organic matter and nutrients, which are required to establish an ecosystem.

 What is Secondary Succession?